glouppe/info8006-introduction-to-ai/lecture4.md

 ---

+class: middle

-# Evaluation functions
+## Evaluation functions

 - An evaluation function $\text{eval}(s)$ returns an **estimate** of the expected utility of the game from a given position $s$.
 - The computation *must be short* (that is the whole point to search faster).
 - Ideally, the evaluation should *order* terminal states in the same way as in Minimax.
     - The evaluation values may be different from the true minimax values, as long as order is preserved.
-- In non-terminal states, the evaluation function should be strongly *correlated with the actual chances of winning*.
+- In non-terminal states, the evaluation function should be strongly *correlated* with the actual chances of winning.

+???

-- Like for heuristics in search, evaluation functions can be  *learned* using machine learning algorithms.
+- Like for heuristics in search, evaluation functions can be learned using machine learning algorithms.

 ---

+class: middle

-# Quiescence
+## Quiescence

 .center.width-70[![](figures/lec4/chess-eval.png)]